Frederikskaj2/HomePage/src/content/foreningerne/husorden/index.md

 - Notes, rules and guidelines from the Board, the Local Government or the Caretaker shall always be obeyed.

 - Big trash items, such as building materials, washing machines, Christmas trees, etc. for which there are no dedicated containers, has to be disposed of by the residents themselves.
-That can be done at the recycling station: Genbrugspladsen, Vasbygade 26.
+That can be done at the recycling station: Sydhavn Genbrugscenter, Bådehavnsgade 50.

 ## Lock-up